Joseph B. McCormick: Career

 He became the assistant dean, University of Texas Health Science Center School of Public Health, at Brownsville campus on January 1, 2001.
 McCormick has over 200 scientific publications with co-authors from over twenty countries.
 He is the co-author with Fisher-Hoch of the book Level 4: Virus Hunters of the CDC.

 Milestones

 McCormick studied patients with Lassa fever while in Africa.
 After clinical testing, he found that prompt and aggressive treatment with ribavirin significantly improved patient survival.
 He has had over thirty consultancies with organizations such as the World Health Organization (WHO), Pan American Health Organization.
 He has acted as a reviewer for many scientific journals.
 McCormick was interviewed in 2006 for the television program Frontline "The Age of Aids" produced by the Public Broadcasting Service.

 Personal life

-McCormick He is married to a epidemiologist Dr. Susan Fisher-Hoch.
+McCormick is married to a epidemiologist Dr. Susan Fisher-Hoch.